Schwarzschild metric: History

 independently produced the same solution as Schwarzschild, using a simpler, more direct derivation.

 In the early years of general relativity there was a lot of confusion about the nature of the singularities found in the Schwarzschild and other solutions of the Einstein field equations.
 In Schwarzschild's original paper, he put what we now call the event horizon at the origin of his coordinate system.
 In this paper he also introduced what is now known as the Schwarzschild radial coordinate (r in the equations above), as an auxiliary variable.
 In his equations, Schwarzschild was using a different radial coordinate that was zero at the Schwarzschild radius.

 A more complete analysis of the singularity structure was given by David Hilbert in the following year, identifying the singularities both at r = 0 and r = r_{s}.
 Although there was general consensus that the singularity at r = 0 was a 'genuine' physical singularity, the nature of the singularity at r = r_{s} remained unclear.

-In 1921 Paul Painlevé and in 1922 Allvar Gullstrand independently produced a metric, a spherically symmetric solution of Einstein's equations, which we now know is coordinate transformation of the Schwarzschild metric, Gullstrand–Painlevé coordinates, in which there was no singularity at r = r_{s}.
+In 1921, Paul Painlevé and in 1922 Allvar Gullstrand independently produced a metric, a spherically symmetric solution of Einstein's equations, which we now know is a coordinate transformation of the Schwarzschild metric, Gullstrand–Painlevé coordinates, in which there was no singularity at r = r_{s}.
 They, however, did not recognize that their solutions were just coordinate transforms, and in fact used their solution to argue that Einstein's theory was wrong.
 In 1924 Arthur Eddington produced the first coordinate transformation (Eddington–Finkelstein coordinates) that showed that the singularity at r = r_{s} was a coordinate artifact, although he also seems to have been unaware of the significance of this discovery.
 Later, in 1932, Georges Lemaître gave a different coordinate transformation (Lemaître coordinates) to the same effect and was the first to recognize that this implied that the singularity at r = r_{s} was not physical.
 In 1939 Howard Robertson showed that a free falling observer descending in the Schwarzschild metric would cross the r = r_{s} singularity in a finite amount of proper time even though this would take an infinite amount of time in terms of coordinate time t.